apakrash/packet-generation-tools/docs/04-hello-world-srloop.md

 ### `srloop()`

-As the name gives it away, send a packet at layer 3 in loop and print the answer each time.
+As the name gives it away, send a packet at layer 3 in loop after each response is received.

 What do you think is the difference between running srloop() and running sr() or sr1() multiple times?